akornelia/salt-fall19-stars/README.md

 }
 ```

+You must
+1. implement the production http client code.
+2. make sure the production http client is used when running in production.
+Otherwise, the mocked version should be used.

 #### Bonus Exercise
 If you finish the exercise above and don't have anything to do, you may try to implement pagination on the roster page.
 Pagination is a bonus feature, so implement it in a separate branch based on your working branch.